HangwelaniMadilonga/todolist/README.md

 # todolist
-A basic to do list
+A basic to do list application made using React.